 - Going through the motions of diversity hiring on autopilot and changing a few policies at the surface level.

 - Forgetting that diversity and inclusion are part of the same package.
 If you do not foster an inclusive culture in the workplace, there is no point in hiring people from diverse backgrounds.

 - Paying lesser remuneration for a woman or a person of color or a person from any minority group.

 - Trying to foster D&I initiatives just because everyone else is doing it.

 For years, there have been talks about improving the D&I representation in the corporate world.
-There will be some noise made around this topic, some companies undertake diversity hiring to fill their quotas and then it all dies down.
-“Mischief managed”, if you know what I mean.
+There will be some noise made around this topic, some companies undertake diversity hiring to fill their quotas, and then it all dies down.
+“Mischief managed” if you know what I mean.

-But COVID-19 made it difficult to steer the discussion away from diversity and inclusion in a workplace.
+But COVID-19 made it difficult to steer the discussion away from diversity and inclusion in the workplace.
 Our recent developer recruitment survey showed that most of the respondents prioritized diversity in tech hiring, despite COVID constraints.
 And that’s saying a lot.

 Recommended read: State of Developer Recruitment 2020